micknudsen/gwf-utilization/README.md

 # gwf-utilization

-This is a [gwf](http://gwf.readthedocs.io/en/latest/) plugin for providing information about how well allocated resources have been used
+This is a [gwf](http://gwf.readthedocs.io/en/latest/) plugin for providing information about how well allocated resources have been used:

 ```